BIMrxLAB/Revit2GraphQL/README.md

 we keep the various class libraries separated to:

 1) accomodate cloud based routing engines such as BIMrx Marconi
-1) get arround Revit not liking any Newtonsoft.Json past version 9.0.1
+1) get arround Revit 2020 not liking Newtonsoft.Json past version 9.0.1 - OWIN pulls Newtonsoft 6.0.1. so it's not so bad.
+But GraphQL is needy and wants 10.0.1. at the least.

 here's an .addin file to get this loaded: